 As our joint fascination with gnomonics intensified, we resolved one day to write something better and in 1994 did so, improving the first edition of their book with our current authoratative volume 'Sundials Australia' in 1996.

+This has been reprinted many times.
 See Our Book.

 Our first etched brass horizontal sundial was a great success and led to a continuing involvement.